“Water, water, every where, Nor any drop to drink.”

 Hydration systems come as a hydration pack or as a bladder-and-drinking-tube combo that can ride in a standard pack.
 Check out Platypus), Hydrapak, Camelbak, Mountainsmith and Nalgene for examples.
 The bladders alone or in a cloth protective sleeve make great storage containers for the trail.

 Several companies make filtration systems for outdoor use.
 Filters are generally quicker and more convenient for purifying water than chemical treatments, which often take a long time to work and taste bad.

 McNett makes a filter straw called the Frontier, which lets you sip directly from an untreated water source.
 It is described by the company as an emergency filter.

-I frequently carry a Katadyn water bottle with a built-in filter system as a backup on day hikes.
-I can drink from it or use it to re-fill a water bladder.
-For overnight or longer trips, I use their Hiker pump filter, which handles a lot of water fast.
+A Katadyn water bottle with a built-in filter system is a great backup on day hikes.
+You can drink from it or use it to re-fill a water bladder.
+For overnight or longer trips, their Hiker pump filter, which handles a lot of water fast.